CopernicaMarketingSoftware/Documentation/Mailerq/4.0/cluster.md

 ## Config file options

-There are two config file settings relevant for setting up a cluster: the "cluster-address" and the "cluster-exchange" setting.
+There are four config file settings relevant for setting up a cluster:

 ```
 cluster-address:        amqp://login:passwd@host/vhost
 cluster-exchange:       cluster
+www-host:
+server-id:              1
 ```

-Both settings are optional.
+Both cluster settings are optional.
 If you leave them empty, the exchange "cluster" is used, and the same server address as is set in the "rabbitmq-address" setting.

 It is important that every instance _uses the same cluster settings_.
 Even when every instance has its own private RabbitMQ server, all instances must have the same values for "cluster-address" and "cluster-exchange".
+Every individual MailerQ instance should also have unique "www-host" and "server-id" values set.
+If left empty MailerQ identifies the hostname by reverse DNS lookup.

 It is also recommended to use the same relational database for each instance.
 By doing this, the instances use the same delivery throttles and DKIM keys.